 Styled Underwater Model Photography

 Each season I leave time in my calendar for one or two truly creative projects.
-I work with and my tribe here in Charlotte to create amazing Styled Underwater Model Sessions.
-These are always a little out of my comfort zone.
+I work with and my tribe of co-creators here in Charlotte to build amazing Styled Underwater Model Sessions.
+These are always out of my comfort zone.
 And generally a little, “out of the box”.

 These are projects that I have total control over and get to design from start to finish.
 I often plan them for months, pulling elements together, creating a dream board, shopping for props, working on collaborations.

 And y’all.
 They give me life!